When and where is Commencement?

 “Graduation” is the term for completing your course of study at the university and fulfilling the requirements for your degree.

 “Recognition Ceremonies/Convocations/Awards programs/Commissioning Ceremonies” refers to the 60+ events that the 13 schools and college, individual departments or special interest groups coordinate on the Lawrence campus or by the KU Medical Center.
-Please refer to the “Events” to see the schedule.
+Please refer to the “Events” for the schedule.

 Where can I get information about the recognition ceremony for my school?